8-10 September 2019, University of Leeds

 With thanks to Area40, a local band who provided their song 'Pretty Much Perfect' for our video.

-The conference provides a unique forum to meet and exchange information with representatives from all disciplines associated with AAC, including people who use AAC, parents, carers, professionals and suppliers of AAC equipment.
-Communication Matters encourages and supports people who use AAC to attend.
+The conference provides a unique forum to meet and exchange information with representatives from all disciplines associated with AAC, including AAC users, parents, carers, professionals and suppliers of AAC equipment.
+Communication Matters encourages and supports AAC users to attend.

-The conference will open on Sunday 10th Sept at 1pm for registration.
-The last session on Tuesday 12th Sept will be at approx 3.30pm followed by tea/coffee.
-We are aiming to welcome over 400 attendees to the conference, which will include 60+ presentations, a very popular exhibition of the UK's leading suppliers of AAC products, social events and more.
-Communication Matters encourages and supports people who use AAC to attend.
+The conference will open on Sunday 8th Sept at 1pm for registration.
+The last session on Tuesday 10th Sept will be at approx 3.30pm followed by tea/coffee.
+We are aiming to welcome over 400 attendees to the conference, which will include 80+ presentations, a very popular exhibition of the UK's leading suppliers of AAC products, social events and more.
+Communication Matters encourages and supports AAC users to attend.